 Evernote allows for even more organization with Notebooks by creating a Stack.
 A Stack is simply a group of notebooks.

-For instance, I have a Stack called “Projects :: Active”.
-In that Stack I have a few Notebooks with all my notes and information related to a certain project.
+For instance, I have a Stack called “Projects :: Active.”
+In that Stack I have a few Notebooks with all of my notes and information related to a certain project.
 You can see Stacks in the image above.

 For example, take a look at this scanned 1099 MISC from Google.
 I tag it with five Tags: 1099, google, taxes, 2013 taxes, and adsense.
-That may seem like overkill (maybe it is) but it only takes a second and I can always go into my list of Tags and delete and re-organize Tags (which I do at least once a year).
+That may seem like overkill, but it only takes a second and I can always go into my list of Tags and delete and re-organize Tags (which I do at least once a year).

-I find lots of Tags to be more helpful and more flexible than lots of Notebooks.
+I find that having lots of Tags is more helpful and more flexible than having lots of Notebooks.
 I use Notebooks to help me organize current projects, but once the project is over, I tag every note with the old Notebook name and dump everything into the general “filing cabinet” Notebook.

-Notes, Notebooks, Tags, and Shortcuts are the basic elements of Evernote.
-Now that you understand those I want to tell you about an important feature of Evernote that is often overlooked.
+Notes, Notebooks, Tags, and Shortcuts are the basic elements of Evernote, but there is one more important feature of Evernote that is often overlooked.

 Once a document is scanned into Evernote, servers in the background are hard at work transforming the PDF into recognizable text.
 Why is this important?
 Search.
 With Evernote you can search for more than just Note title, Notebook, or Tags.
 You can search for text within your scanned documents.
 This is incredibly powerful!